 Both the basic and diluted earnings per share have been calculated using the net income attributable to the shareholders of the Company as the numerator.

-The weighted average number of outstanding shares used for basic earnings per share amounted to 30,629,809 shares (2014 - 28,829,809).
+The weighted average number of outstanding shares used for basic earnings per share amounted to 32,479,809 shares for the year ended June 30, 2016 (2015 - 30,629,809).